Our Fabric

 1. Water Savings

-Recycled Cotton: Producing virgin cotton is highly water-intensive, requiring approximately 2,700 liters of water for a single cotton T-shirt.
+Recycled Cotton: Producing virgin cotton is highly water-intensive, requiring approximately 2,700 litres of water for a single cotton T-shirt.
 Recycled cotton, however, significantly reduces water usage because it does not require additional irrigation.

 rPET (Recycled Polyester from Plastic Bottles): Producing recycled polyester requires 90% less water than virgin polyester.

-Total Water Savings: A T-shirt made with 65% recycled cotton and 35% rPET could save approximately 1,500–2,000 liters of water per shirt compared to conventional cotton.
+Total Water Savings: A T-shirt made with 60% recycled cotton and 40% rPET could save approximately 1,500–2,000 litres of water per shirt compared to conventional cotton.

 2. Carbon Emission Savings